-EXHIBIT A: PRIVACY NOTICE
+EXHIBIT A: CLIENT PRIVACY NOTICE

-FACTS What does Kennedy Capital Management LLC (KCM) do with your personal information?
+- FACTS What does Kennedy Capital Management LLC (KCM) do with your personal information? - Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
-Please read this notice carefully to understand what we do.
+Please read this notice carefully to understand what we do. - What?

-What?
 The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: • Information we receive from you or your authorized representative on

-- Information we receive from you or your authorized representative on investment advisory agreements, client information forms, or written correspondence (which includes email) including, but not limited to, your name, address, phone number, tax identification number, assets, income, and date of birth - Other information and documentation that we may collect from you to verify your identity - Custodian account statements - Information about your transactions with independent broker-dealers including, but not limited to, your account number and balance, cost basis information, and other financial information - Investment experience and risk tolerance - Information that we may receive from third parties
+This information can include: - Information we receive from you or your authorized representative on investment advisory agreements, client information forms, or written correspondence (which includes email) including, but not limited to, your name, address, phone number, tax identification number, assets, income, and date of birth - Other information and documentation that we may collect from you to verify your identity - Custodian account statements - Information about your transactions with independent broker-dealers including, but not limited to, your account number and balance, cost basis information, and other financial information - Investment experience and risk tolerance - Information that we may receive from third parties